askhatri/temp/database1.md

 Write a query to get manager name and sum of salary of all employees reporting to him/her

-## Exectue the following SQL in Sqlite Online
+## Execute the following SQL in Sqlite Online

 ```sql
 create table employee (employee_id int, manager_id int, salary int);